+This event is sold out.
+Please check back for updated information.
 As a guest of the Crow Canyon Board of Trustees, join us from 1 to 4 p.m. on Saturday, April 21, 2018, for this fascinating symposium.
 Gain new insights into the importance of Chaco Canyon and Aztec Ruins to ancestral and modern Pueblo people.
 Learn how Crow Canyon’s Northern Chaco Outliers Project is shedding new light on our understanding.
 Co-sponsored by the Denver Museum of Nature and Science, the symposium will be held in the Ricketson Auditorium of the museum.

 The Crow Canyon Archaeological Center

-Located in the southwestern corner of Colorado near Cortez, the mission of the Crow Canyon Archaeological Center is to empower present and future generations by making the human past accessible and relevant through archaeological research, experiential education, and American Indian knowledge.
+Located in the southwestern corner of Colorado near Cortez, the mission of the Crow Canyon Archaeological Center is to empower present and future generations by making the human past accessible and relevant through archaeological research, experiential education, and knowledge.

 Crow Canyon reconstructs the centuries-long history of the Pueblo Indians through long-term, multidisciplinary research in the American Southwest, with a special emphasis on the Mesa Verde region.
 Crow Canyon disseminates the results of its research to a worldwide audience via the Internet and print publications.